Risk | Vulnerability

 When you think of door numbering, you may think of the numbers inside a building.
 After all, it’s likely that your building’s rooms are already numbered — a room on the first floor may be 101, the same room on the second floor may be 201, and so on.

 Door numbering for security goes further than that, including more than just the interior doors.
-Your exterior doors should also be clearly and obviously marked, and if you’re on a campus, there should be a numbering system that makes it easy to find your building.
+Your exterior doors should also be clearly and obviously marked, and if you’re on a campus, there should be a numbering system that makes it easy to find your building as well as a specific room.

 Best practices for door numbering